-With Brad Hubbard on Baritone Sax, Flute, and EWI (electronic wind instrument), Ed Murphy on Drums and Percussion, and Lee Marvin on Vocal and MIDI Piccolo Bass, The 3rd Bell has a unique combination of instruments and personalities.
-A typical set of music features all three musicians as soloists and accompanists.
+With Brad Hubbard on Baritone Sax, Flute, and EWI (electronic wind instrument), Ed Murphy on Drums and Percussion, Alejandro Castro on Guitar, and Lee Marvin on Vocal and Bass, The 3rd Bell has a unique combination of instruments and personalities.
+A typical set of music features all four musicians as soloists and accompanists.
 The goal is to have a small, entertaining, group of musicians with a big, versatile sound.

 Social context is an important part of music.
 The 3rd Bell is seeking an inclusive community that values individuality and creativity, and reflects our diverse world.
 Their music celebrates that world.

 If the first bell rings for the sun and the second for the moon, THE 3RD BELL rings for all that lives between.